xxao/linque/README.md

 # 5
 ```

-### .distinct()
+### .distinct(key)
-Produces new sequence by selecting distinct items from current sequence using default comparer.
-First occurrence of each
+Produces new sequence by selecting distinct items from current sequence using default comparer or specified item's key.
-item is used.
+First occurrence of each item is used.
 This call does not evaluate current sequence.
-This functionality is also available as a
+This functionality is also
-*linque.distinct(sequence, items)* utility function.
+available as a *linque.distinct(sequence, items, key)* utility function.

 ```python
 data = ((0, 1), (0, 1), (0, 2), (1, 1), (1, 2))